 - Makes 2 to 4 dozen cookies depending on size.

-- I recommend gel icing color to color your icing.
+- We recommend gel icing color to color your icing.

 Nutrition InformationCalories: 84, Fat: 3g, Saturated Fat: 2g, Cholesterol: 13mg, Sodium: 83mg, Potassium: 2mg, Carbohydrates: 12g, Sugar: 12g, Vitamin A: 125%, Calcium: 2%

 *Nutritional information is an estimate.
 Please consult a doctor or nutritionist for the most accurate nutritional info.